 The default setting for the low AC input alarm is 180 Vac.
 For a nominal 120 Vac input, reset this value to 100 Vac.

-- 1. Select Alarms > Configure Alarms.
-Under Alarm Configuration, select Voltage Alarms. - 2.
-Select and modify the activation value for AC Mains Low to 100 Vac. - 3.
+To reconfigure this alarm parameter, go to "Alarms" and then "Configure Alarms".
+Under "Alarm Configuration," select "Voltage Alarms."
+Select and modify the activation value for "AC Mains Low" to 100 Vac.
 Submit the changes to save the new configuration.